Azure/portaldocs/portal-sdk/generated/react-index.md

 <a name="reactviews-getting-support-office-hours"></a>
 ### Office hours

-Every Tuesday and Thursday 1100 - 1200 Pacific time, we host by appointment office hours.
+Every Tuesday and Thursday 1100 - 1130 and 1400 - 1430 Pacific time, we host by appointment office hours.
 Feel free to schedule a session!

 [https://aka.ms/portalfx/react/officehours](https://aka.ms/portalfx/react/officehours)